ramigs/nuxt-fauna-article/nuxt-fauna.md

 We'll use the JavaScript [driver](https://github.com/fauna/faunadb-js), that we've already installed in a previous step.

-The driver requires a Fauna Admin Key in order to guarantee that it has the correct permissions to access and write data in the `repos` database.
+The driver requires a Fauna Admin Key in order to access and write data in the `repos` database.

-From the Fauna dashboard. go to Security on the left-hand sidebar to manage the keys for the database Create a new key -> select the database you've just created, select the Role Admin you can name the key whatever you want and save Go to the Fauna dashboard and from the Security menu create a new key with the admin role, and name it `FAUNA_ADMIN`: copy the secret key and save it as after you navigate away from this page it is not going to be displayed again
+From the database's dashboard, go to "Security" on the left-hand, and create a new key with "Admin" Role.

+Copy the generated key and save it somewhere safe, as after you navigate away from this page it will not be displayed again:

 **PRINTSCREEN**